 To encourage and facilitate the uptake of innovative adaptation technologies for the Agriculture Sector in Antigua and Barbuda, particularly those demonstrated in Component 1, standards must be developed, and knowledge shared with the sector.
-Further to the demonstration of the two technologies selected for Component 1, the project will allow for the development of future scaled up initiatives utilising innovative technologies/approaches proposed by schools and farmers.
+Further to the demonstration of the two technologies selected for Component 1, the project will allow for the development of future scaled up initiatives utilising additional innovative technologies/approaches proposed by schools and farmers. should be considered in consultation with farmers to support the development of future scale up initiatives.
 To accelerate the uptake of the demonstrated technologies, a technical package with proposed business models will be developed and shared with stakeholders, as well as lessons learned from the demonstrations.
-Training materials informed from the demonstrations will also be developed and disseminated, and an exhibition workshop will be held at the demonstration sites to showcase the technologies in use to stakeholders.
+Training materials informed from the demonstration sites to showcase the technologies in use to stakeholders.
 These activities will support the wider adoption of the adaptation interventions proposed in Component 1, ensuring sustained availability of water for agriculture.